omaRouby/ivolve-ojt/terraform/lab-25/README.md

-# Deploying a Multi-Tier Architecture with Terraform
+# Deploying a Multi-Tier Architecture with Terraform usinh Modules

 This guide explains how to deploy a multi-tier architecture on AWS using Terraform.
 The deployment includes setting up a VPC, subnets, EC2 instances, and an RDS database.